segmentio/segment-docs/src/engage/content/mobile-push.md

 plan: engage-premier
 ---
 > info ""
 > Engage Premier entered an End of Sale (EOS) period effective June 10, 2024.
 Existing Segment customers will continue to have access and support to Engage Premier until an end-of-life (EOL) date is announced.
-We recommend exploring the following pages in preparation of a migration or future MCM needs:
+Segment recommends exploring the following pages in preparation of a migration or future MCM needs:
 >
 >[Twilio Marketing Campaigns](https://www.twilio.com/en-us/sendgrid/marketing-campaigns)
 >